chelsea2002/SchemaRAG/README.md

 # SchemaRAG

-he datasets used in the experiments — Spider, BIRD, BEAVER, and Spider 2.0 — can be downloaded from the following sources:
+The datasets used in the experiments — Spider, BIRD, BEAVER, and Spider 2.0 — can be downloaded from the following sources:

 Spider: https://yale-lily.github.io/spider/